Ela160403/Cryptography/vigenerecipher/readme.md

 # Vigenère Cipher

-The Vigenère Cipher is a method of encrypting alphabetic text by using a simple form of polyalphabetic substitution.
+The Vigenère Cipher is a method of encrypting alphabetic text by using a polyalphabetic substitution technique.
 The cipher uses a keyword, where each letter of the keyword determines how much each letter of the plaintext will be shifted.
 This is done by aligning the keyword repeatedly against the plaintext.

 ## How It Works